 |ADVANCED PSYCHOTHERAPY SEMINAR|

 Applied clinical experience, which includes practica and the pre-doctoral internship, is a cornerstone of the PsyD program.
 Students entering with a bachelor's degree complete an introductory practicum prior to beginning their doctoral practica.
 Students may begin their introductory practicum after they have completed eight courses (24 credit hours).
 These courses must include two semesters of Psychopathology, Basic Clinical Skills, either two semesters of Cognitive Behavioral Therapies or Psychodynamic Therapies, and Intellectual Assessment or Personality Assessment.
 Students register for and attend the MA Practicum Seminar (for six credit hours) during their introductory practicum.

 Following completion of the introductory practicum, students must complete at least two doctoral practica.
-During their practica, students typically spend 16 to 24 hours per week at their clinical training site and attend a weekly doctoral practicum seminar.
+Students typically spend 16 to 24 hours per week at their clinical training site and attend a weekly doctoral practicum seminar during their practice.
 Each practicum seminar is 3 credit hours per semester, for two semesters each practicum.
 Most practicum site placements are for 9 to 12 months, for approximately 20 hours per week.
 The focus of training depends on the individual student’s needs, interests, and experience.

 Students who enter the program with a master’s degree will complete three doctoral practica.
-If a clinical practicum was completed as part of the master’s degree, the practicum may transfer in as the introductory practicum (upon review by the PsyD director and the clinical training director), leaving two doctoral practica to be completed.
+If a clinical practicum was completed as part of the master’s degree, the practicum might transfer in as the introductory practicum (upon review by the PsyD director and the clinical training director), leaving two doctoral practica to be completed.
 Students who earned practicum credit as part of a doctoral program may transfer up to two semesters of clinical practicum upon review by the PsyD director and the clinical training director.
 Additional practicum credit may be transferred as elective credit at the discretion of the PsyD director.
 A final practicum evaluation or letter from the practicum supervisor documenting that the student has achieved the appropriate level of clinical skill should accompany any transfer of practicum credit request.
 No undergraduate practicum credit is accepted.